spenpal/project_automator/README.md

 General Options:
         --help                  Show help.
     -h, --here                  Execute the command at your current working directory.
-    -l, --local                 If you have a remote repo and want to create a local repo (Equivalent of using `git clone`).
+    -l, --local                 If you have an existing remote repo and want to create a local repo (Equivalent of using `git clone`).
     -p, --private               Creates a private, remote repository.
-    -r, --remote                If you have a local repo and want to create a remote repo.
+    -r, --remote                If you have an exisiting local repo and want to create a remote repo.

 NOTE:
     --local & --remote (or -l & -r) cannot be used simulateneously,